Skip to content

 File Description

-Copy the ioto/config/ files and the required the ioto/certs certificates and key files to your flash file system.
+Copy the state files to your flash file system.

 Local Management